HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ##### Discovery

 The R5 Backport Implementation Guide defines the [CapabilityStatement SubscriptionTopic Canonical] extension to allow for CDex Data Consumers to discover CDex Data Sources' supported subscription topics.
 This extension allows server implementers to advertise the canonical URLs of topics available to clients and allows clients to see the list of supported topics on a server.
-If Data Sources support subscriptions:
+If  a Data Source supports subscriptions:

 - The Data Source **SHALL** support discovery of the CDex Task Update Subscription Topic canonical URL
 - The Data Source **SHOULD** support discovery using the CapabilityStatement SubscriptionTopic Canonical extension and **MAY** support discovery by some other method.